burrt/burrt.github.io/_posts/2021-02-11-old-random-facts.md

 title: "Random Facts"
 date: 2021-02-11 13:47:00 +1100
 categories: [random]
-excerpt: Some random facts I've had in my notes section for ages
 description: Some random facts I've had in my notes section for ages
 ---